willingc/docs/enchannel/conversations.md

 > J: yep

-> F: And they come from the ipython kernel
+> F: And they come from the ipython kernel, not Python itself
-> F: Not Python itself

 > J: yeah, basically a driver